fabiomattei/live-edit/README.md

 The library will define a new HTML tag named: **le-textfield**

-The attributes of the tag are:
+The required attributes of the tag are:

 * id: unique id for the field
 * action: the url called when clicking ok to save the data
 * method: GET or POST

+The optional attributes are:

 * function: the funcion called in order to save the data
 * parameters: parameters added to the call
 * token: eventually added to prevent cross scripting attacks